minje0204/StackWithLinkedList/README.md

 ### Logistics
 - This is an individual project; you must work on the assignment alone.
 - The detailed logistics will be announced once the PA is started.
+- Create your account at [https://sslab.ajou.ac.kr/pasubmit](https://sslab.ajou.ac.kr/pasubmit).
+	- You don't need to register again if you have an account already.
+Send an email to instructor if you forgot your password.
+	- New registration will be automatically processed in 10 seconds.
+Also send an email to instructor if you cannot see this class from your class list.
+  - Send an email to the instructor(sanghoonkim@ajou.ac.kr) in case you forget your ID and/or password.
 - You can find the template code and this handout through the "Handout" button in the PA description.
 Start this programming assignment by cloning this repository from https://github.com/sslab-ajou/pa0.
 - Submit only `stack.c` for the code.
 PASubmit will not evaluate your submission if you submit files with different names.
 You don't need to submit the report nor git repository this time.